Letov Š-28: History

-Design work started in 1932 to meet a requirement from the Finnish Air Force although they never accepted the type.
-It first flew in 1934 and began equipping the Czechoslovak Air Force the following year.
+In 1932, after evaluation of the Š-228-5, Finland agreed to purchase a further modified version, powered by a 580 hp Bristol Pegasus engine to serve as a long-range reconnaissance aircraft and a day and night bomber.
+A single prototype of the new version, the Š-328F, was to be handed over to the Finns by 15 May 1933, to be followed by 11 production aircraft built by Letov, with 35 more to be built under license by the Finns.
+Part payment for the aircraft would be in Finnish goods, including plywood and gunpowder.
+The prototype did not make its first flight until 19 June 1933, and required modification before handover, while the Czechoslovak Ministry of Defence had no interest in Finnish gunpowder.
+Letov tried to renegotiate the delivery terms, but Jarl Lundqvist, the commander of the Finnish Air Force, cancelled the order, instead choosing to buy from the Dutch company Fokker.

+The type began equipping the Czechoslovak Air Force in 1935.
 The machine was made in two versions—with wheeled undercarriage for land use and with floats for water operations.
 Although Czechoslovakia was a land-locked nation, a floatplane target tug was necessary for a Czechoslovak anti-aircraft artillery training depot in the Bay of Kotor (now in Montenegro) and four were built as the Š-328v (v stood for vodní or water).
 It was used as a reconnaissance aircraft, light bomber and ground-attack aircraft for the Czechoslovakia Air Force during the mid- and late-1930s and in that same role during the early months of World War II, when the Slovak Air Force came under German control following its occupation of Czechoslovakia in March 1939.
 13 planes from first production batch were tested as night fighters, armed with four 7,92 mm vz.30 machine guns in the wings and two movable vz.30s for the observer.
 These were later modified for normal use because without radar whose effectiveness was minimal.

-At the time of the Munich agreement, which ended the Sudeten crisis the Czechoslovak Air Force had 227 planes in operational units and 87 in training schools and mobilisation depots.
+At the time of the Munich Agreement, which ended the Sudeten crisis the Czechoslovak Air Force had 227 planes in operational units and 87 in training schools and mobilisation depots.